 - 1. Configure the DUT to operate in any flow control mode for which PAUSE receive is enabled.
 This may be achieved through auto-negotiation or manual configuration of the DUT (refer to appendix 31A). - 2.
 Force the DUT to transmit a stream of M frames (refer to appendix 31B).
-The output of the DUT is monitored and the gap between consecutive frames is observed.
-Let $N_0$ be peak inter-packet gap divided by pause\quanta.
-Round $N_0$ up to the nearest integer. - 3.
-Force the DUT to transmit a stream of M frames (refer to appendix 31B). - 4.
-While the DUT transmits its packet stream, instruct the testing station to transmit a PAUSE frame to the multicast address 01-80-C2-00-00-01 with pause\time set to 0xFFFF.
+The output of the DUT is monitored and the gap between consecutive frames is observed. - 3.
+Force the DUT to transmit a stream of M frames (refer to appendix 31B).

+- 4. While the DUT transmits its packet stream, instruct the testing station to transmit a PAUSE frame to the multicast address 01-80-C2-00-00-01 with pause_time set to 0xFFFF.
 The output of the DUT is observed. - 5.
-Wait for N pause\quanta, where N should be much greater than $N_0$ but much less than 0xFFFF. - 6.
-Before pause\timer expires, instruct the testing station to transmit a PAUSE frame to the multicast address 01-80-C2-00-00-01 with pause\time set zero.
-The output of the DUT is observed and, if accessible, the appropriate counters are read. - 7.
+Before pause_timer expires, instruct the testing station to transmit a PAUSE frame to the multicast address 01-80-C2-00-00-01 with pause_time set zero.
+The output of the DUT is observed and, if accessible, the appropriate counters are read. - 6.
 Repeat steps 1 through 6 for all available flow control modes in which PAUSE receive is enabled.

 - a.
 The DUT shall transmit all M frames. - b.
-The reception of the PAUSE frame with non-zero pause\time shall not interfere with a transmission in progress.
-However, the DUT shall not begin a new transmission any later than pause\quanta bit times (measured at the GMII) following the reception of the PAUSE frame. - c.
-Following the reception of the PAUSE frame with pause\timer set to zero, the DUT will transmit any remaining frames. - d.
+The reception of the PAUSE frame with non-zero pause_time shall not interfere with a transmission in progress.
+However, the DUT shall not begin a new transmission any later than pause_quanta bit times (measured at the GMII) following the reception of the PAUSE frame. - c.
+Following the reception of the PAUSE frame with pause_timer set to zero, the DUT will transmit any remaining frames. - d.
 The management entity, if present, shall increment all appropriate counters.

-• As N0 approaches 0xFFFF, it becomes increasingly more difficult to assess the affects of the PAUSE frames.
-If the PAUSE frame with pause\time set to zero is transmitted too early, the entire PAUSE transaction will be indistinguishable from normal inter\packet gap.
-If the frame is transmitted too late, it will be unclear if the frame enabled transmissions for if pause\timer simply expired.
+• As the interpacket gap between the data frames approaches 0xFFFF, it becomes increasingly more difficult to assess the affects of the PAUSE frames.
+If the PAUSE frame with pause_time set to zero is transmitted too early, the entire PAUSE transaction will be indistinguishable from normal inter_packet gap.
+If the frame is transmitted too late, it will be unclear if the frame enabled transmissions due to the reception of a PAUSE frame with pause_time equal to zero or if pause_timer simply expired.
 Note that the time it takes for the DUT to enable the transmission of MAC Client frames is unspecified.